awsdocs/amazon-rds-user-guide/doc_source/rds-proxy-managing.md

 ## Adding a new database user<a name="rds-proxy-new-db-user"></a>

  In some cases, you might add a new database user to an RDS DB instance or Aurora cluster that's associated with a proxy\.
 If so, add or repurpose a Secrets Manager secret to store the credentials for that user\.
 To do this, choose one of the following options:

-+  Create a new Secrets Manager secret, using the procedure described in [Setting up database credentials in AWS Secrets Manager](rds-proxy-setup.md#rds-proxy-secrets-arns)\.
+1. Create a new Secrets Manager secret, using the procedure described in [Setting up database credentials in AWS Secrets Manager](rds-proxy-setup.md#rds-proxy-secrets-arns)\.

-+  Update the IAM role to give RDS Proxy access to the new Secrets Manager secret\.
+1. Update the IAM role to give RDS Proxy access to the new Secrets Manager secret\.
 To do so, update the resources section of the IAM role policy\.

+1. Modify the RDS Proxy to add the new Secrets Manager secret under **Secrets Manager secrets**\.

-+  If the new user takes the place of an existing one, update the credentials stored in the proxy's Secrets Manager secret for the existing user\.
+1. If the new user takes the place of an existing one, update the credentials stored in the proxy's Secrets Manager secret for the existing user\.

 ## Changing the password for a database user<a name="rds-proxy-changing-db-user-password"></a>